Ben & Jerry's statement on white supremacy is very unusual. Here's why

 George Floyd’s list of names will never end, as long as White America agrees to collectively acknowledge its right and responsibility for its past and present, and create a future that will sink in justice.
 Should be used, ”the statement concluded.

 Unilever CEO Alan Jopp also commented on the issue.
 “Systemic racism and social injustice must be eradicated.
-Business has a key role in creating an equal society with intolerance of intolerance,” he said Monday.
 Twitter.

 Leave a Comment